+Content: 1.
+3-Dimensional puzzle cubes

+2. Reverse engineered bike

-- 3. Reverse engineered collapsible boat
+3. Reverse engineered collapsible

-- 4. Plastic bottle and injection molds
+4. Plastic bottle and injection molds

-- Prerequisite: Engineering 1
+Prerequisite: Engineering 1

-- Special note: Offered every other year.
+Special Note:Offered every other year.

+Class fee estimate \$30.00

+5. Trebuchet design and construction

+6. Marble Automata design and construction

-SMALL ENGINES 1465
+SMALL ENGINES 1465 1 semester 1⁄2 credit

-- $\frac{1}{2}$ credit 1 semester This course covers all areas of engine theory and service.
-The extensive Purpose: information includes L-head, overhead valve, and overhead cam designs.
+Purpose: This course covers all areas of engine theory and service.
+The extensive

+information includes L-head, overhead valve, and overhead cam designs.
 The course begins with shop safety and the foundation of basic engine theory.
-Later chapters detail the various systems required to make an engine function: the mechanical, ignition, fuel and air induction, lubrication, and cooling systems.
-Finally, students learn how to apply that knowledge in the maintenance, diagnosis, repair, and rebuilding of engines.
-This course fits into career pathways for power and mechanical systems. - Content: - 1.
-Principles of engine operation 2.
-Two and four cycle engines
+Later chapters detail the various systems required to make an engine function: the mechanical, ignition, fuel and air induction,

+lubrication, and cooling systems.
+Finally, students learn how to apply that

+knowledge in the maintenance, diagnosis, repair, and rebuilding of engines.
+This course fits into career pathways for power and mechanical

+systems.

+Content: 1.
+Principles of engine operation

+2. Two and four cycle engines

-- 3. Fuel systems
+3. Fuel systems

-- 4. Carburetion
+4. Carburetion

-- 5. Ignition systems
+5. Ignition systems

-- 6. Engine lubrication
+6. Engine lubrication

-- 7. Engine cooling
+7. Engine cooling

-- 8. Troubleshooting
+8. Troubleshooting

-- 9. Engine tune-up
+9. Engine tune-up

-- 10. Pistons and piston rings
+Pistons and piston rings

-- 11. Rods, bearings and valves
+11. Rods, bearings and valves

+Special Note: Class fee estimate \$20.00

 INDUSTRIAL TECH 2 1453

+1 year 1 credit

+Purpose:

-Purpose: The purpose of this course is to build on the information learned, and allow the student to take a more "hands on" or student-centered approach to their learning.
+The purpose of this course is to build on the information learned, and allow the student to take a more "hands on" or student centered approach to their learning.
 This class will combine advanced engineering and assembly, as well as advanced product design and construction.
 The students will be expected to design and build their own project.
 Students will also enhance architecture skills by producing a scale model house and/or additions/renovations to previous model.
 This course is designed to fit into the career pathways of Architecture and Construction, Manufacturing and Science, Technology, Engineering and Mathematics.
 Content:

 - 1. Solidworks 3D modeling and assembly

-- 2. Engineered design and construction

-- 3. Architectural design and modeling
+- 2. Engineered design and construction3.
+Architectural design and modeling

 - 4. Manufacturing processes

 Prerequisite: Intro to Industrial Tech B+ or better

-Special note: Class fee estimate is \$52.00.
+Special Note: Class fee estimate is \$52.00.
 Should a student's wood project exceed the estimate, the student will be allowed to purchase more material to complete desired project upon parent approval.

+INTRODUCTION TO ROBOTICS 1454

+1 semester 1⁄2 credit

+Purpose: